 “I stand in the window and marvel every other Saturday at the thousands of people walking down our street to get into the ground.
 Goodison would hold over 70,000 in those days and I can still remember the footsteps thundering past our front window and the roar of the place.
 My Dad rarely went there though because he supported Liverpool and taught me from very early on that I supported them too.
 I still do.”

 With me is one of the ‘big girls’ from the house we shared.
-I wish I could tell you her name, but neither me nor my Dad remember.
+I wish I could tell you her name, but I don’t remember now.

 Past the ground, telling the story of Everton.